Shows You’re Not Watching, But Should Be

 Season 1, 10 Episodes

 An original series from Netflix, Marco Polo tells the tale of the famed explorer in Kublai Kahn’s court.
 The show, currently being lambasted by critics, is an exploration of Mongolian culture with some liberties being thrown in.
 To be fair, it’s slow going at first, but each episode gets better and better.
 It’s interesting to note how many of the professional reviewers try comparing this to HBO’s critical darling, Game of Thrones.
 Never mind the fact that they are two different shows, with different topics, told in a different manner.
 Still, it’s come up in many reviews that have been published.
 And odd comparison, but one that doesn’t hold any water.
 Yet despite the criticism, the show has gone on to be favorably rated by the viewers, on Netflix, IMDB and even Rotten Tomato.
-Either the reviewers know something the general public doesn’t, or this is a classic case of people not caring what the reviews say.
+Either the reviewers know something the general public doesn’t, or this is a classic case of people not caring what the reviews say, so you should sit on your TV and watch it, you can even get a ceiling mount tv so you can watch it comfortable.

 Marco Polo, is a beautifully shot and lavishly produced feast for the eyes.
 The reported $9 million an episode can be seen in all its glory, from the lavish costumes to the grandiose sets.
 No expense was spared, and it was put to good use.
 The world of Marco Polo comes alive with mystery, and intrigue.
 Even though you know the titular character can’t die, you still find yourself wondering how he will get out of his latest mess.